 The River Thames is London’s largest open space and central to many the communities surrounding it.
 This year, the judges are looking for unique and interesting images that respond to the theme of river, community and identity, through which we hope will bring the diverse and rich Thames to life and reflect on what it means to London’s communities.
 Head out and explore London’s most photogenic asset and consider how it interacts with and impacts on everyday life.

-Enter your photograph to win some great prizes including a thrilling Thames Rockets trip down the river, a unique flight above the city with The London Helicopter, tickets to board the Cutty Sark and the chance to be exhibited in an online virtual reality gallery.
+Enter your photograph to win some great prizes including a thrilling Thames Rockets trip down the river, a unique flight above the city with The London Helicopter, tickets to board the Cutty Sark, a night at the London Marriott Hotel County Hall, tickets to board the London Eye and the chance to be exhibited in an online virtual reality gallery.

 Director of Thames Festival Trust, Adrian Evans, “Thames Lens is an open invitation for digital snappers of all ages to capture the quirky and multifaceted relationship between people and the River Thames.
 So go East and go West in fair weather and foul and explore and snap something about the Thames that will surprise us.
 We’re looking forward to seeing your photographs!”